-Your tour ends after the craft-making workshop.
-You may want to browse in the Handicraft Center’s excellent gift shop before making your own way back to your hotel.
+Take a few moments after your workshop lesson to browse the center’s gift shop before making your own way back to your hotel or your next destination.

-- Nijo Castle, will be closed every Tuesday in January, July, August and December.
-Instead you'll visit Ryoan-ji Temple, famed for its zen gardens and temple.
+- Nijo Castle is closed on Tuesdays in January, July, August and December.
+Check out Ryoan-ji Temple, famed for its Zen gardens and temple as a replacement.